-Now is a great time to plant your bare rooted roses.
-Prepare the planting hole well with well rotted manure or home produced compost.
-Bury the plant so the bud level is just above the surface of the soil and then firm the soil around the plant with your foot.
+Now is a great time to plant your bare-rooted roses.
+Prepare the planting hole well with well-rotted manure or home-produced compost.
+Bury the plant so the budding level is just above the surface of the soil and then firm the soil around the plant with your foot.
 Water well and then mulch thickly around the base to keep down weeds and protect the new plant from frosts.

 Prune your bush and shrub roses back now. the basic rules are to prune out Dead, Diseased and Damaged wood, (the three D’s).
 Use sharp secateurs to so that the cuts are clean and less likely to crush the stems and attract disease.
-Always slope the cuts away from any buds so that rain water does not drain on to them.
+Always slope the cuts away from any buds so that rainwater does not drain on to them.
 Beginning at the top of the bush remove any congested or crossing stems.
 Remove any woody stems that no longer produce flowers.
-Tidy up the outside of the bush so it doesn’t interfere with neighbouring plants.
-Reduce any young stems growing from the base of the bush by half, always cutting just above an outward facing bud.
-Look out for any areas where stems have died back from a previous prune, then cut back to a new outward facing bud.
+Tidy up the outside of the bush so it doesn’t interfere with neighboring plants.
+Reduce any young stems growing from the base of the bush by half, always cutting just above an outward-facing bud.
+Look out for any areas where stems have died back from a previous prune, then cut back to a new outward-facing bud.

 Prune your large flowering clematis back quite hard.
 Follow the stems down to a pair of buds close to the soil level and prune away all growth above these.
 With the later flowering hybrids and Clematis viticella cut away all the old stems down to the base.
 New growth should be tied in as it emerges.

-Take the time to sprinkle some fertiliser around your hedges and then mulch with a good layer of compost.
+Take the time to sprinkle some fertilizer around your hedges and then mulch with a good layer of compost.
 Use a fork to gently mix these into the surface of the soil.